LESFMIP-sprint/sprint-info/docs/creating_your_own_conda_env.md

 The provided environment (located in /gws/smf/j04/canari/conda-env) contains many packages you are likely to need, but doesn't contain everything.
 As this is a shared environment we can't allow everyone to install new packages into it.
 If you need extra packages you will have to create your own environment.

-### Creating an environment from the JASMIN Jupyter Notebook Service
+### Creating an environment from JASMIN

+If you are running inside terminal on the notebook service you will already have conda (and mamba) in your path.
+If you are running on a sci server you may need to load the `jaspy` module by running `module load jaspy` in order to have the conda/mamba commands in your path.

 It is assumed you have cloned the tutorials Github repository into a directory called tutorials, if you haven't see the "Getting the CANARI example code" section of tutorial 2 (Configuring and Using the JASMIN Notebooks Service).

-* In a terminal on the notebook service (note: this will not work on a Sci server) run the command `mamba env create -n canari -f ~/tutorials/environment.yml`.
+* In a terminal run the command `mamba env create -n canari -f ~/tutorials/environment.yml`.
 We are using the command `mamba` instead of `conda`.
 Mamba is a replacement for conda that can resolve the dependencies for an enviroment much faster.
 * This will take about 10 minutes to execute.
 After it is complete, verify it exists by running: `mamba env list`, you should see something similar to the following:
 ```
 # conda environments: